This is so easy and delicious and most will have everything they need to make it on hand. LOVE THAT!

 - Stir in carrot and celery.

-- Blend half the bag of corn with 2 cups milk with an immersion blender, blender, or food processor.
+- Blend half the bag of corn with 2 cups of milk with an immersion blender, blender, or food processor.

 - Pour into saucepan.